 In connection with Mrs. Albrecht's promotion to Vice President and Chief Financial Officer, effective March 1, 2019, the Compensation Committee decided to increase the 2019 long-term equity award for Mrs. Albrecht (50% PCSUs, 25% SSARs, 25% RSUs) to a dollar value of \$800,029.
-The compensation analysis for each of Mrs. Albrecht and Messrs.
-Fuller and Coker was performed using the process described on page 27 under "Use of National Market Surveys and Peer Company Data".
+The compensation analysis was performed using the process described on page 27 under "Use of National Market Surveys and Peer Company Data".